 Kitty Owens is a Melbourne freelance history curator, writer and artist.

-Kitty makes work about history across several disciplines, with a reflective and playful approach.
+Kitty makes work about history across several disciplines, with a playful and poetic approach.

-Originally trained as an artist, Kitty has an intermittent art practice based on history and memory, often using print formats in a serial manner, initially as artists books, more recently as public art.
-She has been working in the museum sector for over twenty years, including five years as a Roving Curator for AMaGA Victoria, helping community museums to tell their stories through exhibitions, and also as a freelance history curator.
+Originally trained as an artist, Kitty has an intermittent art practice based on history and memory, and she exhibits in galleries and creates public art.
+She has been working in the museum sector for over twenty years, including five years as a Roving Curator for AMaGA Victoria, helping community museums to tell their stories through exhibitions, and in recent years has worked as a freelance history curator.
 Kitty also write essays, poetry and short stories.

-Kitty’s work subverts the idea of the past as a fixed and floral yesteryear, revealing people like us, who made their way in worlds similar but different to ours.
+Kitty’s work subverts sentimental and simplistic ideas about the past, revealing people like us, who made their way in worlds similar but different to ours.
 Kitty loves to tell forgotten stories, and to bring back the wonderful company of the dead, or at least provide glimpses of them.

 2000 Post Graduate Diploma, Museum Studies, Deakin University

 1997 BA (Fine Art) Honours, First Class, RMIT

 2021 Creative Workers in Schools, working as a history curator and artist, collaborating with primary school children on creative responses to local history and decorative arts from a local house museum.
 Culminated in the exhibition Kids Takeover Buda Historic Home, an intervention in a house museum in Castlemaine in Central Victoria.